 Narrated by Gary Sinise, this new video celebrates the history and values of the United States’ highest award for valor in combat.

-Learn more about the Congressional Medal of Honor Society Archives: https://www.cmohs.org/about-the-society/archives
+Learn More about the Medal of Honor Character Development Program: https://www.cmohs.org/lessons/overview

 Learn more about the highest award for military valor in action.

 The Medal of Honor is the United States’ highest award for military valor in action and was first signed into law in 1861 during the Civil War.
 The Medal is a distinguished award, presented to those who have shown gallantry and intrepidity, at the risk of their lives, above and beyond the call of duty.

 Out of the 41 million who have served in the U.S. military, the Medal has been presented to only 3,511 service members who went above and beyond the call of duty, each of whom can be researched in the Congressional Medal of Honor Recipient database located here.
 Among these Recipients, 19 are double awardees, which means that there have been 3,530 Medals of Honor awarded.